arcestia/messengerbot/README.md

 # messengerbot
-This is just a template, no other yeah.
+This is just a template, don't used it.